Euthanasia in Canada: Bill C-7

 The federal government passed Bill C-7 on 17 March 2021.
-The new legislation relaxed or eliminated some of the safeguards for patients whose deaths were reasonably foreseeable, notably removing the 10-day waiting period, requiring only a single independent witness, and removing the requirement to offer palliative care.
-The legislation also introduced a new avenue for those whose death was not reasonably foreseeable to access euthanasia, conditional on the approval of medical practitioner who specialized in the underlying condition, a 90-day assessment period, and discussion on all other available treatment methods.
+The new legislation distinguished two "tracks" for assisted death.
+Under Track 1, the legislation relaxed or eliminated some of the safeguards for patients whose deaths were reasonably foreseeable, notably removing the 10-day waiting period, requiring only a single independent witness, and removing the requirement to offer palliative care.
+The legislation also introduced a new avenue, Track 2, for those whose death was not reasonably foreseeable to access euthanasia—conditional on the approval of medical practitioner who specialized in the underlying condition; a 90-day assessment period; and ensuring "serious consideration" by applicants of "reasonable and available means" of treatment.

-The legislation also included a sunset clause that would allow people with mental illness to be eligible for euthanasia two years after the legislation passed.
-This clause has been particularly controversial due to the percevied difficulty of receiving informed consent from individuals suffering from a mental illness, particularly when the mental illness is already associated with a suicidal ideation.
+The legislation included a sunset clause that would allow people with mental illnesses to be eligible for euthanasia two years after the legislation passed.
+This clause has been particularly controversial due to the perceived difficulty of receiving informed consent from individuals suffering from a mental illness, particularly when the mental illness is already associated with suicide ideation.
+However, multiple studies show that the majority of people with mental illnesses do not lack the mental competence or the capacity to make treatment-related decisions.
+This expansion in access to medical assistance in dying was originally planned for March 2023 before being postponed by one year, to 17 March 2024.
+It was further postponed to 2027.